 The auditor will then pull all of their interview notes, documentation and data outputs together and build the audit report, suggested actions and suggested audit rating.

-In the past, organisations or SAM professionals might have believed that they couldn’t challenge the findings set out by the auditor, but that is not the case at all.
+In the past, organizations or SAM professionals might have believed that they couldn’t challenge the findings set out by the auditor, but that is not the case at all.
 Some auditors even welcome having feedback or an open discussion into the findings as it allows both parties to clarify their point of view or provide further evidence to support each other’s arguments.

 It is really important to challenge the audit report – if you disagree with some of the findings or statements, speak with the stakeholders involved, your Director or C-Level SAM sponsor and argue your case.
 Get them on your side, and if needs be, involve them in the discussions with the auditor to provide that extra bit of clout.